maitepv87/maitepv87/README.md

 Based in Miami, originally from Havana Cuba, with over 7 years of experience in modern frontend development and a background in software engineering since 2010.

 ✨ I care deeply about user experience, modular design, and crafting elegant UIs that feel intuitive and inclusive.
-🎯 Currently improving my portfolio, WebSockets, and expanding my skills while balancing entrepreneurial projects in aromatherapy and wellness.
+🎯 Currently improving my portfolio and expanding my skills while balancing entrepreneurial projects in aromatherapy and wellness.

 ---